-The AHA tries to hire in-house staff that can translate for Cantonese, Vietnamese, Tagalog, and Spanish.
+The AHA currently has in-house staff that can translate for Cantonese, Vietnamese, Tagalog, and Spanish.
 The AHA also contracts with a third-party agency to provide any interpretation needed that cannot be met with in-house resources.

-A report provided by the AHA's third-party interpretation services contractor, from September 2015 to September 14, 2020, verified the AHA used the services for 24 languages.
+A translation log, containing information regarding specific instances that AHA needed to use its third-party interpretation services contractor, from September 2020 to March 2025, verified the AHA used the services for 25 languages.
 Data for written translations was not readily available, but would be mostly of the languages provided in the previous Language Access Plan (LAP).

-Table 2: September 2015- September 2020 Usage of Telephonic Interpretation Services
+Table 2: September 2020 - March 2025 Usage of Telephonic Interpretation Services

-Language Number of Calls Number of Minutes Percent of Total Calls
+Language Number of Calls Number of Minutes Percent of Calls

-Cantonese 653 10,119 52.4%

-Vietnamese 140 2,017 11.2%

-Spanish 124 928 9.9%

-Mandarin 92 1,333 7.4%

-Chinese 43 490 3.5%

-Korean 33 313 2.7%

-Dari 24 481 1.9%
+Cantonese 484 7616 51.4%

+Vietnamese 129 2032 13.7%

+Spanish 120 1496 12.7%

+Mandarin 48 966 5.1%

+Arabic 34 671 3.6%

+Tagalog 23 283 2.4%

+Korean 18 246 1.9%

-Farsi 22 249 1.8%
+Farsi 17 147 1.8%

-llocano 17 317 1.4%

-Arabic 16 373 1.3%

-Tagalog 13 174 1.0%
+Japanese 10 116 1.1%

+Cambodian 9 180 1.0%

+Dari 9 192 1.0%

 The software system for the AHA captures first language and English as a second language information for participants in the programs operated by the Housing Program Department.
 See Tables 3.
-According to the computer records of the AHA, 1,143 individuals in the Housing Choice Voucher program (Table 3) speak a first language that is not English.
-Of those 71 have been identified as LEP and an additional 344 are possible LEP individuals as the individual is not indicated as speaking English as a second language.
+According to the computer records of the AHA, 1,170 individuals in the Housing Choice Voucher program (Table 3) speak a first language that is not English and 773 individuals indicated that English is their second language.
 This is not a count of LEP households, but rather, a count of LEP individuals.

-The top five languages identified in the system are Vietnamese, Chinese/Cantonese, Arabic, Afghani/Pashto and Farsi/Dari,.
-Vietnamese and Chinese have already been identified as requiring written translation.
-There is approximately 100 individuals whose primary language is each of the next three.
-This is approximately 3% of the individuals assisted by the AHA in this program.
-Each of these three languages has 6 or fewer individuals who have been identified as
+The top five languages identified in the system are Chinese/Cantonese, Vietnamese, Afghani/Pashto, Arabic, and Farsi/Dari respectively.

+Chinese has already been identified as requiring written translation.

+There are 266 individuals, or six percent of all individuals, whose primary language is Vietnamese.
+Since the percentage of AHA assisted participants whose primary language is Vietnamese is more than 5 percent of the number of individuals assisted by AHA in this program, Vietnamese will be added to the languages for which AHA will provide written translations.

-LEP (0.2% or less of the AHA's assisted participants), which is less than 5 percent of the number of individuals assisted by AHA in this program, so these languages will not be added to the languages for which AHA will provide written translations.
+There are: 177 individuals, or four percent of all individuals, whose primary language is Afghani/Pashto; 96 individuals, or two percent of all individuals, whose primary language is Arabic; and 86 individuals, or two percent of all individuals, whose primary language is Farsi/Dari.
+The percentage of AHA assisted participants whose primary language is Afghani/Pashto, Arabic, or Farsi/Dari is less than 5 percent of the number of individuals assisted by AHA in this program, As such these languages will not be added to the languages for which AHA will provide written translations.
 The AHA may on occasion provide translations in these three languages as deemed appropriate, but will not translate all written documents into these three languages.

-Due to a computer system change for the households living in units managed by the AHA, primary language cannot be extracted from the system at the time of this update; however, this functionality will be returned to the system before 2021.
 Also, most units have been outsourced to a third-party management company for which AHA provides translation services.
 Until the third-party management company publishes a Language Access Plan for the specific properties being managed for the AHA, the property management company must comply with AHA's Language Access Plan.

-Table 3: Software System Showing HCV Participants and First Language Other Than English
+Table 3: Software System Showing HCV Participants and Primary Language